Web4iscoding/FPS-Game/README.md

 Additional Notes: These are tentative and not final.
 Performance may vary from machine to machine.

 ## Installation
-Fork/clone this git repository via the ssh command (cmd here) as you would normally do.
+Fork/clone this git repository via the ssh command (git@github.com:Web4iscoding/FPS-Game.git) as you would normally do.
 The game can be run via the "Game Project" application.

 ## Graphical Abstract